Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Pulmonary Function Tests (Spirometry)

 The best tests for diagnosing COPD and seeing how well it responds to treatment are pulmonary function tests.
-The gold-standard test for patients with respiratory symptoms such as shortness of breath is spirometry.
+The gold-standard test for people with respiratory symptoms such as shortness of breath is spirometry.
 Spirometry measures the volume and force of air as it is exhaled from the lungs.
 It measures airway obstruction, it can identify COPD early, and the results are standardized.
 So they are always consistent.
 Because it is easy and reliable, spirometry is an effective method to help health professionals diagnose COPD early, when it is most treatable.

 Spirometry is not recommended for screening healthy adults who do not have breathing symptoms.
 However, it can be used to screen people with a family history of alpha-1 antitrypsin deficiency, or smokers.